 Medieval High Turn Shoes

-The Medieval High Shoes are a jewel in my cordwainer’s crown!
+The Medieval High Turn Shoes are a historically accurate leather midcalf laced boot and a jewel in my cordwainer’s crown!
 The best looking and most attractive historically accurate medieval shoe or low boot found in currently available documentation sources.
 The complexities, multiple pieces, complex curves give this shoe an unbelievable hand and fit.
 Look sharp at your next medieval, HEMA, Renaissance, 10th, 11th, 12th, 13th, and 14th Century reenactment event.

 Product Details :

 - Available in BROWN only (shades may vary).